-Association shall defend, indemnify and hold harmless, release and save the County and its agents and employee against any claims, demands, suits, orders, judgments or other forms of liability that shall arise out of, or by reason of, action taken or not taken by the county under this Agreement.
-This includes but is not limited to the collection and procedures for collection of fair share fees and reasonable cost of County's attorney fees and costs, along with reasonable cost of management preparation time as well.
+Association shall defend, indemnify and hold harmless, release and save the County and its agents and employees against any claims, demands, suits, orders, judgments, or other forms of liability that shall arise out of, or by reason of, action taken or not taken by the county under this Agreement.
+This includes but is not limited to the reasonable cost of County's attorney fees and costs, and the reasonable cost of management preparation time.